 Pecan Cheese Log Recipe

 Whenever there is a holiday, there are snacky foods that you eat prior to the meal.
 You can easily make this pecan cheese log recipe ahead of time to share at your next holiday gathering.
-No more need to shoo people out of the kitchen, give them the cheese log and crackers along with candied almonds and let them snack.
+No more need to shoo people out of the kitchen, give them the cheese log and crackers along with candied almonds and fruit and dip and let them snack.

 Making the Cheese Log